 Estimate the number of jobs the project would create, move or eliminate.
-Identify cumulative effects to the employment market.
+Identify cumulative effects to the employment market

-The proposal would have no direct or cumulative impacts on the quantity and distribution of employment.
+The proposal would have no affect on quantity and distribution of employment.

 No direct, indirect or cumulative impacts are anticipated as a result of the proposal.